JuanSeBestia/react-native-wifi-reborn/README.md

 Returns the SSID of the current WiFi network.

 #### Errors:
- * `CouldNotDetectSSID`: Not connected or connecting.
+ * `couldNotDetectSSID`: Not connected or connecting.

 ## Only iOS